Arkthos/The-Escalation-Protocol/README.md

 - Deleted data
 - Detection logic that gains sentience
 - Alert floods that wake up the entire SOC
 - Bricked endpoints that refuse to boot out of spite
+- CISO expontaneuos combustion
 - SIEMs that scream like banshees before falling over
 - Intune policies looping into the ninth circle of hell
 - Scripts that nuke your GPOs because you typo’d a path
 - Licensing behavior that makes no sense to anyone on Earth
-- CSS tickets I end up owning because you didn’t read this
+- Support tickets I end up owning because you didn’t read this
 - “Quick tests” in production that spawn incident bridges
 - Clippy whispering “I warned you” from your logs
 - An AI-powered internal review bot flagging your work as noncompliant while your customer bleeds